BMCARDONA/bmcardona.github.io/_posts/2023-04-05-infrastructure-cheatsheet.md

 ## Educational resources
-- [MIT OpenCourseWare](https://ocw.mit.edu) is a web based publication of virtually all MIT course content.
+- [MIT OpenCourseWare](https://ocw.mit.edu) is a web-based publication of virtually all MIT course content.
 - [Khan Academy](https://www.khanacademy.org) provides free, online educational content in a wide range of subjects, including math, science, history, economics, and computer science.
 - [Coursera](https://www.google.com/search?client=safari&rls=en&q=coursera&ie=UTF-8&oe=UTF-8) partners with top universities and organizations from around the world to provide high-quality educational content to learners of all backgrounds.